Analysis | Tucker Carlson ties his vaccine fearmongering to a core Republican insecurity

 “No one voted for her as governor,” he said, which is true only in the sense that she was sworn in after the resignation of former governor Andrew M. Cuomo.
 She was, of course, elected as lieutenant governor, a position that most New Yorkers probably understand mostly as being second in line to the governorship.
 But Carlson is Carlson, so: “That seems odd for a politician, but it’s typical for a faith leader.
 No one voted for Jim Jones either.”

 This is all just shtick.
-Carlson’s trying to disparage vaccination as a cult, as though the idea of being vaccinated against a virus that has killed nearly 700,000 people is otherwise inexplicable.
+Carlson’s trying to disparage vaccination as a cult, as though the idea of being vaccinated against a virus that has killed nearly 700,000 people in the United States is otherwise inexplicable.
 He’s enormously skilled at elevating fear among his viewers, at presenting them as a sensible line of defense against an irrational and devious world.
 So he wraps the effort to vaccinate Americans into a broad sense that America is changing in ways that undercut its traditions.
 Imagine treating a vaccine as a god!
 Which, of course, no one does.

 Fox News obviously sees value in amplifying Republican concerns about the vaccine.
 If it didn’t, it’s safe to assume that its programming, including Carlson’s, would be redirected.
 Fox News employees who spoke with the Daily Beast described the network’s focus on undercutting the vaccine — or, at least, the government’s advocacy of it — as “great for ratings” and something that is unparalleled in getting “our viewers more excited or engaged.”